nickd3000/garnet/readme.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/io.github.nickd3000/garnet/badge.svg)](https://maven-badges.herokuapp.com/maven-central/io.github.nickd3000/garnet)
 ![GitHub](https://img.shields.io/github/license/nickd3000/garnet)

-A 2D game engine for Java, built on LWJGL.
+A cross-platform 2D game engine for Java, built on LWJGL.

+Garnet is still in development but the main functionality is all working.
+Feedback is really useful at this stage, so please feel free to create a small project and let me know how you get on.

 ### Main features